MICA-MNI/BrainSpace/docs/pages/install.rst

 to work with versions R2018a and newer.
 Operating systems used during testing were OSX Mojave (10.14.6) and Linux Xenial Xerus (16.04.6).

-To install the MATLAB toolbox simply `download
+The recommended installation approach is to download the code as a toolbox from FileExchange or Github, and open this toolbox with MATLAB.

+If you prefer installing BrainSpace by simply adding it to a path, you can also `download
-<https://github.com/MICA-MNI/BrainSpace/releases>`_ and unzip the GitHub toolbox and run
+<https://github.com/MICA-MNI/BrainSpace/releases>`_ and unzip the code from Github and run
 the following in MATLAB: ::

     addpath(genpath('/path/to/BrainSpace/matlab/'))